-Philippa Bateman, director of Enigma Machine Pty Ltd, is a writer/producer who works in documentary, feature film, TV drama and screen-based visual arts deploying film, photography and code.
+Philippa Bateman, founder of Enigma Machine Pty Ltd, is a writer/producer/director who works in documentary, feature film, TV drama and screen-based visual arts deploying film, photography and code.

-She writes about the environment, the lives of women and independent film.
-Some recent long form pieces are published on this site.
-Philippa’s photography has been included in exhibitions at the Australian Centre for Photography and published in The Global Mail.
-She is currently working on a book of photographs: Ghosts of My Town.
+A published writer since high school (feature articles for Harper’s Bazaar and Elle and an academic research assistant in Art History and Film at the University of Sydney), in the past decade Philippa has returned to writing screenplays and long form non-fiction.
+Some pieces are published on this site.
+Her photography has been included in exhibitions at the Australian Centre for Photography.
+She is also working on a book of her photographs — Ghosts of My Town.